WATCH: "Happy Days" Star Scott Baio Reveals the REAL Reason Libs Have Lost Their Minds Over Trump | John Hawkins' Right Wing News

 “They are in the last throes of a dying party,” he said.
 “They don’t know what to do.
 They can’t believe that they lost so they’re getting violent.
 The ‘tolerant’ people are the most vicious, violent, intolerant people I’ve ever seen.”

-They know the end is hear and they are struggling to survive.
+They know the end is near and they are struggling to survive.
 The Democratic party is on its death bed and the members don’t know how to deal with the impending loss.

 Watch the clip below: